slip-slap/slip-slap.github.io/_posts/2019-06-25-code-python-tensorflow-tensorboard.md

 ---
 layout: post
-title: "tensorboard"
+title: "Python: Tensorboard"
-keywords: ["python", "tensorboard"]
+keywords: [""]
-description: "python"
+description: ""
-category: "python"
+category: "code"
-tags: ["tensorflow"]
+tags: ["python"]
 ---
 {% include JB/setup %}

 #### Introduction
 TensorBoard is a visualization software that comes with any standard Tensorflow installation.
-In Google's words:
-"The compuations you'll use Tensorflow for(like training a massive deep neural network)"
+In Google's words: "The compuations you'll use Tensorflow for(like training a massive deep neural network)"

 #### 启动tensorboard